Published on March 17th, 2017 | by Emma Hackwood0

 An Ireland Road Trip to Make You Green With Envy

-Happy St. Patrick’s Day!
-To honour Ireland’s patron saint and beloved holiday, we turn our focus to the Emerald Isle.
-Flight Centre’s own Alan Han took a stylish, epic road trip across Ireland.
-His travel story makes us want to book a trip there right now.
+Explore the Emerald Isle!
+Flight Centre’s own Alan Han took a stylish, epic road trip across Ireland, and his travel story makes us want to book a trip there right now.

 Céad míle fáilte from Eire.
 A hundred thousand welcomes from Ireland!

 This was my first visit to this beautiful land.
 I didn’t know what to expect, but I looked forward to what was to be discovered.